An overdose on narcotics is extremely dangerous, and it can be fatal. Knowing the signs of overdose is important, as immediate help is essential.

 Are Narcotic Overdose Symptoms Deadly?

-Most narcotics drugs, whether prescribed by a doctor or bought on the streets have the potential to be abused.
-Many narcotic type drugs can become addictive, and individuals that misuse them risk health complications.
-Not only can taking too much drug lead to addiction or overdose, but some narcotic overdose symptoms can be fatal too.
+Most narcotic drugs, whether prescribed by a doctor or bought on the streets, have the potential to be abused.
+Many narcotic-type drugs can become addictive, and individuals who misuse them risk health complications.
+Not only can taking too much of a drug lead to addiction or overdose, but narcotic overdoses can be fatal too.

 According to the U.S. National Library of Medicine, a drug dose that is large enough to be toxic is called an overdose.
 This may happen suddenly, when a large amount of the drug is taken at one time, or when taken gradually over a longer time period.
 Prompt medical attention may save the life of someone who accidentally or deliberately takes an overdose.